 Under the Markets in Financial Instruments Directive II (MiFID II) we are obliged to put in place a policy and to take all sufficient steps to obtain the best possible result for our clients when executing orders or receiving and transmitting orders for execution.

-Our Order Execution Policy is stated within the section titled 'Order Execution Policy' in our Terms & Conditions document, available to access here:
+Our Order Execution Policy is stated within our Product Terms & Conditions document, available on our website.